Installing

 Disk

-Use of ‘Premium SSD’ is recommended, though if you are sensitive to costs, you can use ‘Standard SSD’ or even ‘Standard HDD’.
+Use of ‘Premium SSD’ is recommended, though if you are sensitive to costs, such as being a home tier user, you can use ‘Standard SSD’ for no notible difference in performance.

-To choose the the size of the OS disk, Azure bill based on the band sizing you use so you will be billed the same for 5GiB as you would for 7GiB.
-You can select any value, but due to this banding, it makes little sense to select anything other than 3GiB, 7GiB or 15GiB.
-It is recommended you assign at least 4GiB of disk space whilst values of 16GiB or more makes no sense and disallowed.
+To choose the the size of the OS disk, Azure bill based on the band sizing you use so you will be billed the same for 5GiB as you would for 8GiB.
+You can select any value, but due to this banding, it makes little sense to select anything other than 4GiB, 8GiB or 16GiB.
+It is recommended you assign 8GiB of disk space to support Azure’s daemons, though if you use an instance with 1GiB or less of RAM then 4GiB for your disk size will suffice as not all those daemons are used, whilst values of 16GiB or more makes no sense and disallowed.

-All logging and metric data is stored off instance in other Azure services.
-As well as space needed by the OS (particular for updates) and installed Azure daemons and extensions, a small amount of space is necessary to handle the small window of time where the data is being transferring to those Azure services.
+The reason for not needing much disk space is all logging and metric data is moved off the instance to other Azure services.
+Other than the space needed by the OS (particular during updates) and any installed Azure daemons and extensions, the only disk space needed by RADNAC is the small amount necessary to handle the period of time where the data is being transferring to those Azure services.

-By tier, the recommended instance sizes are (in decending order of cost):
+By tier, the recommended instance sizes are (in descending order of cost):

 Home